twist3dsoft/You-Cant-Say-That/README.txt

 //TODO
 // - Rehandle exceptions in Settings.writeLog. writeLog() can't be //called inside of writeLog() doing so will cause a stackoverflow.
-// - Add a restore default settings option
-// - Actually overwrite the original text file.
-In the middle of //switching from overwriting the data in an array to the entire file.
 //- Handle banned words as root word and with punctuation.
 //- Add a GUI version